-Perhaps one of the most ubiquitous examples of wearable technology is earphones.
+Perhaps one of the most ubiquitous examples of wearable technology examples is earphones.
 For about 12-14 hours a day, some people wear it to listen to music and to take calls.
 It is then comprehensible that earphones have now become a point of creativity.
 Comfort, protection, visibility, style—in modern earphones, everything comes together.
 With Philips, Bose, and other renowned players in the game, earphones pack state-of-the-art speaker technology.
 Some of the earphones are styled by the most famous designers in the world, and cost a neat number!
-Interestingly, over 15 headphones, including those from Philips, Audio-Technica, Nokia, Logitech, were included in the CES 2013 innovation awards list.
+Interestingly, over 15 headphones, including those from Philips, Audio-Technical, Nokia, Logitech, were included in the CES 2013 innovation awards list.

 3. Mental Status Monitoring:

-A relatively new domain is developing wearable devices and algorithms to track mental conditions.
+A relatively new domain is developing wearable medical devices and algorithms to track mental conditions.
 Some wearable devices, such as heartbeat, blood pressure, body temperature, or other complex vital signs (e.g. electrocardiograms), are fitted with sensors that can detect human physiological status.
 New systems to track mental disorders can be established using these signals.
 The most popular application of such systems is stress detection.

 In healthcare, wearable devices give many benefits!
 Here in this section, we are going to highlight each of them:

 - Personalization: Doctors no longer need pen and paper with healthcare software to fill in the patient’s details.
 Patient access software easily gets their information in a more customized manner.

 - Medication Commitment: Wearable devices alert patients and assist them to take their medication even though they do not recall.